-Hot shot truckers are experts at delivering small, time-sensitive loads that need to be delivered within a specific timeframe.
+A hot shot driver is an expert at delivering small, time-sensitive loads that need to be delivered within a specific timeframe.
 Most hot shot truckers are freelance owner-operators who own their vehicles and find their loads on load boards.
-But company drivers sometimes take on hot shot jobs, too.
+But company drivers sometimes take on hot shot freight jobs, too.

-Hot shot truckers usually have experience transporting a variety of load types and the necessary equipment.
+Hot shot truckers usually have experience transporting various load types and the necessary equipment to do so.
 They’re attracted to hot shot loads because they pay decent rates, especially if a company needs a piece of equipment delivered quickly to avoid a loss in productivity.

 Truck types used for hot shot hauls

 There aren’t many requirements for hot shot trucking.
-You can use a variety of truck types, but the most common are one-ton pickup trucks classified as “medium-duty” by the Federal Highway Administration (FHWA).
-These are generally classified as non-commercial vehicles, but you can use them for hot shot trucking if you have your Operating Authority, a USDOT number (if you’re hauling over state lines), liability insurance, and proof that you own a business.
+A hot shot trucker can use various truck types, but the most common are one-ton pickup trucks classified as “medium-duty” by the Federal Highway Administration (FHWA).
+These are generally classified as non-commercial vehicles, but you can use them for hot shot trucking if you have your operating authority, a USDOT number (if you’re hauling over state lines), liability insurance, and proof that you own a business.